bluenviron/mediamtx/README.md

   runOnRecordSegmentComplete: curl http://my-custom-server/webhook?path=$MTX_PATH&segment_path=$MTX_SEGMENT_PATH
 ```

-### API
+### Control API

-The server can be queried and controlled with its API, that must be enabled by setting the `api` parameter in the configuration:
+The server can be queried and controlled with an API, that must be enabled by setting the `api` parameter in the configuration:

 ```yml
 api: yes